shitizenlism/cvos/README.md

 # cvos
-public function about memory,timer,queue written by ANSI C.
+public function about memory,timer,queue written by ANSI C. build on x86 and arm.